-- -- The applicant's name and address. - -- The name and address of each of the applicant's officers. - -- The name of each bona fide member who would be present at the event. - -- The name of each individual who would serve as a dealer at the event and, as to each individual, whether he or she had been convicted of, forfeited bond on a charge of, or pleaded guilty to a felony, a gambling offense, criminal fraud, forgery, larceny, or filing a false report with a governmental agency. - -- The location at which the applicant would conduct the event. - -- A description of the demarcated area (the physical area in which gaming would be conducted) for the event and an explanation of how that area would be marked. - -- The day or dates of the event. - -- Sufficient facts relating to the applicant's incorporation or organization to enable the Executive Director to determine whether the applicant was a qualified organization. - -- A sworn statement attesting to the applicant's nonprofit status, signed by the applicant's principal officer. - -- Other information the Executive Director considered necessary.
+- -- The applicant's name and address. - -- The name and address of each of the applicant's officers. - -- The name of each individual who would serve as a dealer at the event and, as to each individual, whether he or she had been convicted of, forfeited bond on a charge of, or pleaded guilty to a felony, a gambling offense, criminal fraud, forgery, larceny, or filing a false report with a governmental agency. - -- The location at which the applicant would conduct the event. - -- A description of the demarcated area (the physical area in which gaming would be conducted) for the event and an explanation of how that area would be marked. - -- The dates of the event. - -- Sufficient facts relating to the applicant's incorporation or organization to enable the Executive Director to determine whether the applicant was a qualified organization. - -- A sworn statement attesting to the applicant's nonprofit status, signed by the applicant's principal officer. - -- Other information the Executive Director considered necessary.